Does Castor Oil Grow Eyebrows? The Honest Answer.

 The takeaway

 Castor oil is worth using for brow care when the oil is pure and the expectations are realistic.
-It will not reverse severe loss or regrow hair from dead follicles.
-It can make what you have look and feel better with consistent use.
-That is a genuine benefit.
-We would rather tell you that than oversell it and lose your trust.
+It won't reverse severe loss or regrow hair from dead follicles.
+It can make what you've look and feel better with consistent use.
+That's a genuine benefit.
+We'd rather tell you that than oversell it and lose your trust.

 If you want to see the batch report for Brilho Brasileiro before you buy, just ask.